 The threat of substitutes is the availability of other products that a customer could purchase from outside an industry.
-The competitive structure of an industry is threatened when there are substitutes available that offer a reasonably close benefits match.
-In this case, price points are limited by the prices at which substitutes are available, which limits the amount of profitability that can be generated within an industry.
+The competitive structure of an industry is threatened when there are substitute products available that offer a reasonably close benefits match at a competitive price.
+In this case, price points are limited by the prices at which substitutes are available, thereby limiting the amount of profitability that can be generated within an industry.

 When there is a strong threat of substitutes, industry players must pay more attention to operating in the most efficient manner possible; otherwise, their high cost structures will interfere with profitability and may drive some firms out of business.

 When there is a reduced threat of substitutes, industry players tend to be more lax with their cost controls, resulting in higher prices charged to customers.
 Because there is little prospect of competition from outside the industry, there is a higher potential for profits within the industry.
 Thus, firms tend to generate higher profits at the expense of their customers.

 The following factors cause a higher threat of substitutes for an industry:

 Substitute products have better features than comparable products within the industry.